Making money from your website isn’t a myth. It’s doable by anyone.

 Yet, we’re still only just scratching the surface.

 Below are another 23 ways to make money with your website.

-12. Set up “infolinks” – Infolinks are a great alternative to AdSense advertisements, that are very easy to setup.
-The downside is that they aren’t high in converting, and the payouts (on a per click basis) are also quite small.
+12. Set up “Infolinks” – Infolinks are a great alternative to AdSense advertisements, which are very easy to set up.
+The downside is that they aren’t high in converting, and the payouts (on a per-click basis) are also quite small.

 13. Use monetization widgets – These are also very similar to Google Adsense, so they’re worth trying out as an alternative.

-15. Give away premium content for extra $$$ – If you are producing mind-blowing, awesome content that visitors can’t get enough of… you can always try asking them to pay for some of it!
-(Crazy concept, huh?!)
-I’m personally fine with paying for premium content.
+15. Give away premium content for an extra $$$ – If you are producing mind-blowing, awesome content that visitors can’t get enough of you can always try asking them to pay for some of it!
 Bear in mind – don’t ask people to pay right away.
 Instead, stay focused on growing an audience and visitors first.

 16. Start a private forum or coaching class(es) – Most of us have unique skills that others can benefit from.
 Setting up a simple forum or classes is an easy way to help others and generate recurring income at the same time.

 17. Create a job board – Setting up a job board on your website is another simple, easy way to collect additional money when people are accepting different job offers from various companies or individuals.